 Phase 4 (2017–2018): Adoption

-The CRD and participating municipalities undertook a non-binding mediation process to settle disputed RGS provisions.
-Non-binding mediation sessions occurred on December 6 and 7, 2017 and generated solutions to all disputed provisions.
-In January 2018, the CRD referred the revised RGS bylaw to municipalities for acceptance as per section 439 of the Act; by March 2018, all municipalities resolved to accept the revised RGS.
+In January 2018, the CRD sent the revised RGS bylaw to the municipalities for approval, as required by section 439 of the Act.
+By March 2018, all municipalities had agreed to accept the revised RGS.

-The CRD Board adopted the updated RGS bylaw following acceptance by all municipalities and endorsement of the RGS by the Juan de Fuca Electoral Area Director.
+The CRD Board adopted the updated Regional Growth Strategy (RGS) bylaw after it was accepted by all municipalities and endorsed by the Juan de Fuca Electoral Area Director.

 Phase 3 (2016–2017): Bylaw